dec0dedab0de/packagefinder/README.rst

     - add support for packages installed by apt
     - figure out other ways people install packages
 - Only works with .py files in a directory
-    - maybe allow specifying a single file, or list of files, or list of paths
+    - maybe allow specifying a list of paths
     - it would be nice to handle other filetypes, like ipynb, or others.

 ===========